osquery/osquery/ASSURANCE.md

 Exceptions:

 - To monitor the Linux Audit subsystem for events (`--audit_allow_config`), osquery changes kernel Audit settings.
+- The osquery installer, or its included convenience scripts, may install the osquery daemon to launch as a service.

 #### Static Linking of Libraries